dotnet/docs/docs/architecture/modern-web-apps-azure/test-asp-net-core-mvc-apps.md

 **Figure 9-2**.
 Test organization in your solution

 You can use whichever test framework you prefer.
 The xUnit framework works well and is what all of the ASP.NET Core and EF Core tests are written in.
-You can add an xUnit test project in Visual Studio using the template shown in Figure 9-3, or from the CLI using dotnet new xunit.
+You can add an xUnit test project in Visual Studio using the template shown in Figure 9-3, or from the CLI using `dotnet new xunit`.

 ![Add an xUnit Test Project in Visual Studio](./media/image9-3.png)